How to Gain a Competitive Edge with Generative AI in Energy and Commodities

 Generative AI will transform the connected worker experience and thereby improve workforce efficiency, particularly for corporate functions such as sales, marketing and financial operations.

-By Publicis Sapient’s estimate, GAI may improve the efficiency of tactical back-office activities and reduce approximately 10-30 percent of corporate costs through automation of tasks like data cleansing, data validation, research/planning and drafting.
+By Publicis Sapient’s estimate, generative AI may improve the efficiency of tactical back-office activities and reduce approximately 10-30 percent of corporate costs through automation of tasks like data cleansing, data validation, research/planning and drafting.
 These core tasks can augment or displace certain corporate functional activities, significantly reducing the number of labor hours required.

 Displaced jobs may be offset by new technology-driven roles, or “AI Complements,” that focus on strategic value-creation activities such as designing innovative crop cultivation or troubleshooting refineries.
 The resulting productivity gains could increase GDP by seven percent over 10 years.